-Although it seems the town’s history start in the middle of ice age, but the current constructions are dated to the 12th century, which is a long time ago itself.
+Although it seems the town’s history starts in the middle of the ice age, the current constructions are dated to the 12th century, which is a long time ago itself.

 Bad Tölz is a very famous town due to its spas, medieval buildings, and undoubtedly fabulous views of the Alps.